h4de5/home-assistant-vimar/README.md

 ## limitations

-The integration can currently list and control all lights, covers/shades, fans, switches and climates.
+The integration can currently list and control all lights, covers/shades, fans, switches, climates and scenes.
 Other devices (audio, KNX, RGB dimmers) are not yet implemented.
 The python module behind the communication mimics the http calls to the webserver that are usually made through the By-me Webinterface.
 Generally speaking: **THIS IS A BETA VERSION** Use at your own risk.
 So far I could only test it on a single installation, which is my own.
 If you want to try it out, and need help, please create a "Request Support" ticket.

 ## contribution